-In 2017 South Africa was home to 56.5-million people.
-Black South Africans numbered 45.7-million, or 80.8% of the total.
-There were 5-million coloured South Africans (8.7% of the population), 4.5-million white South Africans (7.9%) and 1.4-million Indian or Asian South Africans (2.6%).
+In 2017 South Africa was home to an estimated 56.5-million people.
+Black South Africans were the majority at 45.7-million – 80.8% of the total.
+There were 5-million coloured people (8.7%), 4.5-million whites (7.9%) and 1.4-million Indian South Africans (2.6%).

 READ MORE: South Africa’s population

-Census 2011 recorded South Africa’s population 51.8-million, up from the Census 2001 count of 44.8-million.
-Black South Africans made up 79.2% of the population, coloured and white people each 8.9%, the Indian or Asian population 2.5%, and “other” people – who did not want to be categorised by race – 0.5% of the total.
+In 2011, black South Africans made up 79.2% of the population, coloured and white people each 8.9%, the Indian or Asian population 2.5%, and “other” people – who did not want to be categorised by race – 0.5% of the total.

 Researched, written and designed by Mary Alexander.

-Updated 28 February 2018.
+Updated 8 June 2018.